Kinetic Energy Recovery System (KERS)

 An electric motor positioned between the fuel tank and the engine is connected directly to the engine crankshaft to produce additional power.

-High voltage lithium-ion batteries used to store and deliver quick energy.
+High-voltage lithium-ion batteries are used to store and deliver quick energy.

 A KERS control box monitors the working of the electric motor when charging and releasing energy.

 C – Battery Pack

 Working Principle of Kinetic Energy Recovery System (KERS)